The Rossini Ring, 20 carat gold, oriental pearl, diamonds, 1988

 Many are self-portraits depicting Griegst’s anxieties or fiery emotions, like a merman ring from the early eighties: a masterpiece modelled in solid beeswax, cast in a hard wax shell and finished in cire perdue to bring out all the lifelike, furious details.
 If sound came out of its mouth, it would be waves, wind and rolling thunder.

-Den Lille Havfrue, 20 carat gold, 74 carat blue aquamarine, 76 diamonds 5 carat, 1971
+Den Lille Havfrue, 20 karat gold, 74 carat blue aquamarine, 76 diamonds 5 carat, 1971

 PHOTOGRAPHY: JOHN JOHNSEN

-In 1971 Princess Margrethe handpicks Arje Griegst to make a piece of jewellery around one of her gemstones: a deep green facet-cut tourmaline.
+In 1971 Princess Margrethe handpicks Arje Griegst to make a piece of jewelry around one of her gemstones: a deep green facet-cut tourmaline.
 The result is the pendant Dansk Skov (Danish Forest, 1971-73), an intricate, sculptural cire perdue gold tree, which wraps its mysterious crown around the stone and reveals a stag hunting a wood nymph hiding in the foliage.
 A Danish interpretation of the Greek myth of Daphne and Apollo, it is a fitting motif for a princess who has studied archaeology and who, like Griegst, takes a keen interest in fairy tales and nature.

 Following her coronation, HM the Queen commissions a tiara.
 Wanting to portray a summer meadow swaying in the breeze, in 1976 Griegst dreams up a piece unlike any traditional tiara.
 The short-lived beauty of the poppy is frozen in time but executed with such lightness and animation that it almost vibrates.
 Cut moonstone is caught mid-dewdrop, a black opal beetle perches on a petal and a crystal spider stretches its legs between the delicate 21 carat gold stems, sewn on with needle and gold thread.
 Between the poppy leaves, diamonds and oriental pearl pistils emerge.
 With its amber pendants, it is a modern tribute to the Nordic heritage, harnessing an elegant renaissance spirit.